aim-uofa/COSINE/README.md

 In this way, COSINE overcomes architectural discrepancies, divergent learning objectives, and distinct representation learning strategies of previous pipelines for open-vocabulary segmentation and in-context segmentation.
 Comprehensive experiments demonstrate that COSINE has significant performance improvements in both open-vocabulary and in-context segmentation tasks.
 Our exploratory analyses highlight that the synergistic collaboration between using visual and textual prompts leads to significantly improved generalization over single-modality approaches.

+## 🎫 License

+For academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
+For commercial use, please contact [Chunhua Shen](mailto:chhshen@gmail.com).